 From the leaf axils of the thin branching stems spring countless blood red-veined yellow flowers amidst attractively lobed delicate leaves.
 This rare hardy perennial climber from the high Andean mountains is perfect climbing through a dwarf conifer or on a climbing frame.
-It makes a perennnial tuber, and is much easier to please than the similar but red Tropaeolum speciosum.
+It makes a perennial tuber, and being the hardiest of this choice group, it is much easier to please than the similar but red Tropaeolum speciosum.

 Common name:Perennial Climbing Nasturtium, Yellow Flame Flower